 Common questions about stamp duty answered

-There are many costs that come with buying a house and it is essential to factor them all in when planning to buy a house.
+There are many costs that come with buying or building a house and it is essential to factor them all in when planning to buy a house.
 However, we know from our customers that first home buyers get a lot of terminology and financial jargon thrown at them, which can feel overwhelming.
 After all, most of us are blissfully ignorant of home buyer lingo until it concerns ourselves!